 I hope you have enjoyed reading this and please do comment if you have learnt something from this.
 If you would like to get in touch with me for any Down Syndrome advice or support please do reach out here

-I start this blog by expressing that these are my own views and my only expertise is to raise a daughter (who is currently 10yrs old) with Down Syndrome.
-I have wanted to write blogs like this for so long but have stopped myself for fear of judgement from others; but no more.
+I start this blog by expressing that the words you read are my own independent views and that my only expertise here is to have raised a daughter (who is currently 10yrs old) with Down Syndrome.
+I have wanted to write blogs in this way for so long but have stopped myself for fear of judgement from others; but no more.
 If I can help educate just one person with this blog then I have succeeded in what I set out to do.
 I personally believe that the language and terminology used when speaking about a person with Down Syndrome is so, so important as it is with any disability or learning difficulty.

 What a year and I know this is a late one for an annual review however I thought it would be a nice way to start the year off, with some intention.
 So let’s get started by beginning with what briefly happened in 2019, how did T21Hub start and what to anticipate in 2020.